 - Wrongful Death

-What Do I Do After My Loved One Has Been Abused/Injured at a Nursing Home?
+What Do I Do After My Loved One Has Been Neglected/Injured at a Nursing Home?

 Injury victims need to seek all necessary medical attention immediately after an abuse incident at a nursing home.
 Don’t wait!
 Documentation of your injuries is key to your potential recovery.
 It is also very important to remove the abused adult from the negligent facility and place them in a safe environment.